Sheep-y/Modnix/DRAFT.md

 A modnix dll mod may be loaded at one of these times:

-1. Splash - Very very early, for modifying Splash and Intro.
+1. Startup - Very very early, for modifying Splash and Intro.
-2. Main - After first PP load screen, before the hottest year cutscene, i.e. same as PPML.
+2. Main - (Default) After first PP load screen, before the hottest year cutscene, i.e. same as PPML.
-3. Geoscape - Before the game enters Geoscape for the first time.
+3. Geoscape - When the game enters Geoscape for the first time.
-4. Tactic - Before the game enters Tactical Mission for the first time.
+4. Tactic - When the game enters Tactical Mission for the first time.

 Prefer Geoscape and Tactic.
 They are lazily loaded, which allows the game to launch faster.
 (They may also be bumped up to Main by dependencies, but never to Splash.)

-If the mod folder contains `settings.json`, it will be parsed and passed to the `ModInit()`.
+If the mod folder contains `settings.default.json`, it will be parsed first.
+Then `settings.json` is parsed, replacing any default.
+The result will then be passed to `ModInit()`.
-The mod should do all its initiation in the method.  `Init()` will *not* be called.
+`Init()` will *not* be called by Modnix when `ModInit()` exists.
+If settings are not found but  and passed instead.

 If `modinfo.json` exists and it specified a type, that type will be scanned for `public static void ModInit`.
 If unspecified, or the type or method does not exists, every non-nested type in the dll will be scanned.